-PolyPeptide Group AG, with its registered office at Dammstrasse 19, 6300 Zug, Switzerland, 5 is a stock corporation, in accordance with art.
+PolyPeptide Group AG, with its registered office at Neuhofstrasse 24, 6340 Baar, Switzerland, is a stock corporation (Aktiengesellschaft), in accordance with art.
 620 et. seq. of the Swiss Code of Obligations (the "CO").
 It was incorporated on 6 April 2021 and registered with the commercial register of the Canton of Zug on 7 April 2021 under the company registration number CHE-159.266.771.

-The shares of the Company have been listed on SIX Swiss Exchange (ISIN CH1110760852, ticker symbol: PPGN, valor number: 111 076 085) since 29 April 2021 (the "First Day of Trading").
-On 31 December 2021, the market capitalization (excluding treasury shares) of the Company's shares amounted to CHF 4,535,334,310.
-There are no other listed companies belonging to PolyPeptide.
+The shares of the Company have been listed on SIX Swiss Exchange (ISIN CH1110760852, ticker symbol: PPGN, valor number: 111 076 085) since 29 April 2021.
+On 31 December 2022, the market capitalization (excluding treasury shares) of the Company's shares amounted to CHF 833,681,383.
+Except for the Company, there are no other listed companies belonging to PolyPeptide.

-With the exception of the Company's treasury shares (see section 2.1 "Company's share capital" of this Corporate Governance Report), which are held by the Company itself, no shares of the Company are owned by any other PolyPeptide subsidiary.
+With the exception of the Company's treasury shares (see section 2.1 "Company's ordinary share capital" of this Corporate Governance Report), which are held by the Company itself, no shares of the Company are owned by any other PolyPeptide subsidiary.